jchambers/pushy/README.md

 ## System requirements

 The APNs protocol is built on top of the [HTTP/2 protocol](https://http2.github.io/).
-HTTP/2 is a relatively new protocol, and relies on some new technological developments that aren't yet wide-spread in the Java world.
+HTTP/2 is a relatively new protocol, and relies on some new developments that aren't yet wide-spread in the Java world.
 In particular:

 1. HTTP/2 depends on [ALPN](https://tools.ietf.org/html/rfc7301), a TLS extension for protocol negotiation.
 No version of Java has native ALPN support at this time.
 The ALPN requirement may be met either by [using OpenSSL as an SSL provider](#using-native-openssl-as-an-ssl-provider) for Java 6, 7, and 8, or by [using Jetty's ALPN implementation](#using-jettys-alpn-implementation) under OpenJDK 7 or 8.
 2. The HTTP/2 specification requires the use of [ciphers](https://httpwg.github.io/specs/rfc7540.html#rfc.section.9.2.2) that weren't introduced in Java until Java 8.
 Using OpenSSL as an SSL provider is the best way to meet this requirement under Java 6 and 7.
 Using OpenSSL isn't a requirement under Java 8, but may still yield performance gains.